This page describes how to use Census with Salesforce.

 Census connects to your Salesforce instance through a standard OAuth connection to an individual user account.
 We recommend using a stand-alone account specifically for Census (often called a Service Account) so you can see Census updates in your audit history.
 Census primarily uses the Salesforce Bulk API to sync data to Salesforce in the most API quota-efficient way possible.

 The objects and fields accessible to Census are all determined by the user account you use when connecting Census to your Salesforce instance.
 Census will have the same access as the user, so if fields are read-only or hidden for that user, they will be to Census.
-In general, you should give Census read and write access to all the objects and fields you may want to update.
+In general, you should give Census "Read", "Create", "Edit", and "Delete" access to all the objects you'd like to manage via Census.

 Census supports Salesforce Sandbox instances as well.
 Note that Sandboxes have their own set of user accounts and you may need to create a new account for Census to replicate permissions.
 Any time a sandbox is refreshed from production, the account will need to be recreated and the Census link re-authorized.